The internship program at the IRC in New York provides current or recent graduates, with hands-on experience in refugee

-The New Roots Farm Intern (Spring) - The New Roots Farm Intern will help with food production and maintenance at NRCF in the South Bronx.
+The New Roots Farm Intern - The New Roots Farm Intern will help with food production and maintenance at NRCF in the South Bronx.
 In addition to food production, the intern will assist with market, educational and community activities.
 This position reports directly to the New Roots Program Manager and works closely with the Farm Coordinator.
 A minimum commitment of four months and 15 hours a week is required.
 Must be available Wed/Thurs

 Refugee Resettlement Intern - Under the direction of the resettlement caseworkers, volunteers will provide direct services to newly arrived refugees and other immigrants.
 Possible activities include accompanying clients to appointments, assisting them to enroll in public benefits, and showing them how to navigate the New York City public transportation system.
 Interns will also be responsible for filing and ensuring documentation requirements.
 Fluency in a language other than English is a plus, but not required (Dari, Burmese, Arabic or Spanish preferred).
 A minimum of 15 hours a week, is required.